ballerina-platform/module-ballerina-graphql/graphql-ballerina/Module.md

 ```

 #### Service Objects
-When a resource function returns a service object, the Service type is mapped to a GraphQL `OBJECT` type, and the resource functions of the service type will be mapped as the fields of the `OBJECT`.
+When a resource function returns a service object, the service type is mapped to a GraphQL `OBJECT` type and the resource functions of the service type will be mapped as the fields of the `OBJECT`.

-When a service type is returned from a `graphql:Service`, the returning service type should also follow the rules of the `graphql:Service`, explained above.
+When a service type is returned from a `graphql:Service`, the returning service type should also follow the rules of the `graphql:Service` explained above.

 ```ballerina
 import ballerina/graphql;